 If we’re speaking strictly weather-wise, the months between October and April are the best time of year to visit Dubai and winter, from November to February, is the best season to visit Dubai.
 The days are relatively pleasant with sunny afternoons, the skies are blue, with some cloudy and rainy days, and the evenings are nice enough to go running outdoors.
-This is also a good time of year to take day trips from Dubai and visit places like Wadi Shees where nature trails await and you can also go kayaking.
+This is also a good time of year to take day trips from Dubai and visit places like Hatta, Al Ain, and Wadi Shees where nature trails await and you can also go kayaking.

 But knowing the best time to go to Dubai that’s right for you depends on more than just the weather- though the weather is a huge part of whether or not you will enjoy your Dubai holiday.